RecordPoint/RecordPoint.Connectors.Reference/README.md

 *  **Allow Client ID Override**: No.
 *  **Notification Method**: Push.
 *  **Notification Authentication Resource**: The `App ID URI` of the Azure Active Directory App Registration created above.
-*  **Notification URL**: The ngrok URL given above, with "/api/" appended to it.
+*  **Notification URL**: The ngrok URL given above, **with "/api/" appended to it**.
 For example, if ngrok is listening on https://abcdefg.ngrok.io, the Notification URL is https://abcdefg.ngrok.io/api/.
 Note that if ngrok is restarted, this value will need to be updated with the new URL.
 *  **Notification Types**: Check "Item Destroyed", "Connector Created", "Connector Updated", "Connector Deleted", and leave others blank.
 *  **Logo**: Upload a 360px by 160px image.
 *  **Icon**: Upload a 70px by 70px image.